 • writing & creating content about these topics on my blog.

-I am also open to consulting opportunities related to responsible tech and/or education.
-You can visit my LinkedIn profile if you're looking for a list of my experiences in tech, education, and community building, or keep scrolling to learn more about my approach.
+If you'd like to learn more about me, you can visit my LinkedIn profile for a list of my experiences and skills, explore my one-page PDF resume, or continue scrolling to learn more about my approach.

 Screenshot of a pixel 2D world, with avatars sitting around the campfire in a clearing.
 Statues with values surround the campfire on a grassy field.